andrewbeng89/mitb_node_demo/README.md

 The tutorial is divided into the following 3 sections:

 1. Part 1 walks through the steps to use Git and Travis-CI as a test and deploy tool to push updates to Heroku (PaaS).
 This section will also allow you to push 'static' files (e.g. HTML, JavaScripts etc.) to the GitHub pages brance of your repository.
-2. Part 2 demonstrates automated deployment of the same application to AWS Elastic Beanstalk and Auto Scaling based on performance thrsholds.
+2. Part 2 demonstrates automated deployment of the same application to AWS Elastic Beanstalk and Auto Scaling based on performance thresholds.
 3. Part 3 covers application development approaches in the Cloud